-When the Governance and Engagement Manager receives a UCC incident form from a staff member they will contact the staff member to discuss the incident.
+When the Governance and Engagement Manager receives a UCC incident form from the Enterprise Risk & Safety Officer, they will contact the staff member to discuss the incident.
 They will discuss:

 - The circumstances that gave rise to the UCC incident. - The impact of the complainant's conduct on our organisation, relevant staff, our time, resources. - The complainant's responsiveness to the staff member's warnings/requests to stop the behaviour. - The actions the staff member has taken to manage the complainant's conduct, if any. - The suggestions made by relevant staff on ways that the situation could be managed.